Dr. Terror's House of Horrors (1965)

 The family call in some men from the Ministry, Hopkins (Bernard Lee) and Drake (Jeremy Kemp).
 Kemp's character now takes centre stage in the efforts to remove the plant, and the two officials soon become aware of the implications of this seemingly indestructible organism.
 As Bernard Lee says ominously "A plant like that could take over the world".

 A killer plant story is one in danger of teetering over into absurdity, but this episode just about manages to hold it together.
-The sound of continual birds on the soundtrack complement the theme that nature may seem harmless or idyllic, but it's actually rather ruthless.
+The continual sound of birds on the soundtrack complements the story's theme that, even while nature may seem harmless or idyllic, it's actually rather ruthless.

 The third story stars musician and TV presenter Roy Castle as jazz trumpeter Biff, whose manager, a little improbably, gets his jazz sextet a booking in the Caribbean.
 Biff is warned to stay away from the voodoo ceremonies that take place out in the woods, but curiosity gets the better of him and he sneaks out to see for himself.
 Spying on the rituals, he is entranced by the music being used.
 When he returns home to England, he then uses the music in his new set, something that rebounds on him disastrously.

 Roy Castle was an actual jazz trumpeter, so he doesn't have to try too hard to pretend here and this story also features Kenny Lynch, another musician and British TV regular, as one of Biff's colleagues.
-The music from this episode was turned into a song, "Voodoo Girl", performed by Roy Castle and released as a single.
-The other side had Castle singing a tie-in novelty song, "Dr. Terror's House of Horrors", which doesn't feature in the film.
+Castle released a tie-in novelty song, "Dr. Terror's House of Horrors", to complement this film, although it doesn't feature in the film itself.
+The music used in the voodoo story was turned into another song, "Voodoo Girl", which was performed by Castle and used as the 'B' side.

 The film's penultimate story teams horror legend Christopher Lee with Michael Gough, another, albeit less celebrated, British horror regular.
 Lee plays imperious art critic Franklyn Marsh, who enjoys habitually eviscerating the work of those he believes to be untalented, especially painter Eric Landor (Gough).